gitter-badger/Purush0th.github.io/README.txt

-This Repo contains source for my personal page on purushoth.github.io.
+This Repo contains source for my personal page which is hosted on purushoth.github.io.

-Thanks to html5up.net for template :)
+Thanks to html5up.net for the template :)